kylematsuda/pomelo/README.md

 ## Name

-A pomelo is a fun (huge!) citrus fruit, which also happens to have "ML" in its name.
+A pomelo is a fun (big!) citrus fruit, which also happens to have "ML" in its name.

 ## Why SML?